 The download below gives a concrete example of how you can modify grid drawing in a variety of ways.
 In each of the four examples, students are learning the same concept, but through different techniques that meet their skill levels.
 Download your copy below!

 Are you looking for even more in-depth information about this topic?
-Check out the PRO Learning Pack Exploring Differentiation in the Art Room where you’ll learn multiple strategies for differentiating content, products, and processes!
+Check out the PRO Pack Exploring Differentiation in the Art Room where you’ll learn multiple strategies for differentiating content, products, and processes!
 You can find this Pack and more in PRO Learning.

 Getting a new group of students in your classroom for the first time can be difficult because you don’t know what they already know.
 Using pretests will help you determine what you need to teach.
 For example, if your first unit is going to focus on creating realistic drawings using value and all of your students already know how to shade a sphere and cube correctly, is repeating this lesson going to teach them anything?
 Probably not.
 If you know this ahead of time, you have an opportunity to take a more advanced approach to teach your students something new.